 \subsection{Performing the Mental Rotation Task}

-To test our model on the actual mental rotation task, we created a dataset composed of pairs of target and source views, mimicking the stimulus framework of human mental rotation tasks.
-Each view is an image depicting the same or mirrored object, and the objects used are Shepard-Metzler shapes (the same ones used in the human experiments, though we did not use the same exact orientations of display).
+To test our model on the mental rotation task, we created a dataset of held-out Shepard–Metzler objects that were not used during training of any of the three modules (thus avoiding trivial memorization effects), but were the same shapes employed in the VR experiments, though not displayed at the exact azimuthal angle.
+Each sample consists of a pair of views, termed target and source views, where each view is an image depicting either the same or a mirrored object, mimicking the stimulus framework of human mental rotation tasks.
 The dataset contains a balanced number of match (same) and mismatch (mirror) pairs, and within each similarity category, trials are balanced across angular disparities ($\Delta\phi=0^\circ, 60^\circ, 120^\circ$ or $180^\circ$).
-The axis of rotation is fixed (Y-axis), with views sampled at varying azimuths ($\phi_{\text{target}} \in [-180^\circ, 180^\circ]$, $\phi_{\text{source}} =\phi_{\text{target}} + \Delta\phi$) but at fixed elevation ($\theta = 25^\circ$), just like in the VR experiments. \emph{In order to avoid trivial memorization effects, the model was tested on held-out Metzler-Shepard shapes which were not seen during training in any orientation (see Appendix for details).}
+The axis of rotation is fixed (Y-axis), with views sampled at varying azimuths ($\phi_{\text{target}} \in [-180^\circ, 180^\circ]$, $\phi_{\text{source}} =\phi_{\text{target}} + \Delta\phi$) but at fixed elevation ($\theta = 25^\circ$), just like in the VR experiments.

-Turning to the model architecture, it consists of three independently trained modules each specialized to handle a specific step in the processing pipeline: Module 1 extracts a 3D spatial representation from images, Module 2 maps these spatial representations into symbolic ones, Modules 3 produces, from two symbolic representation, the next rotation action to take or the similarity decision.
-The last module (Module 3) outputs one of the five predictions: a similarity decision (match or mismatch); or a rotation action (rotate $90^\circ$, rotate $-90^\circ$, or rotate $180^\circ$).
-When a rotation action is predicted, it is only applied to the 3D spatial representation of the source view (from Module 1), which is then again reprocessed through Module 2 and Module 3.
-This iterative mechanism enables the model to align the source view to the target view, then re-assess for similarity judgment, reflecting the hypothesized cognitive processes underlying human mental rotation. \
+Turning to the model architecture, it consists of three independently trained modules each specialized to handle a specific step in the processing pipeline (see \hyperref[fig:mlp_pipline]{Fig.~\ref*{fig:mlp_pipline}}): Module~I extracts a 3D spatial representation from images, Module~II maps these spatial representations into symbolic ones, Module~III produces, from two symbolic representations, the similarity decision (match or mismatch) or the next rotation action to take (one quadrant clockwise $\rightarrow$ rotate $90^\circ$, one quadrant counter-clockwise $\rightarrow$ rotate $-90^\circ$, or two quadrants apart $\rightarrow$ rotate $180^\circ$).
+When a rotation action is predicted, it is only applied to the 3D spatial representation of the source view (from Module~I), which is then again reprocessed through Module~II and Module~III.
+This iterative mechanism enables the model to `align' the symbolic representations of the source and target views.